May 4, 2022

-The late Larry Harper challenged young people to discuss important agricultural issues of the day.
+The late Larry Harper challenged young people to discuss important ag issues of the day.
 He believed in the power of communication, more precisely in the power of the written word.

 Harper was the editor of Missouri Ruralist from 1976 to 1999.
 His influence on the state’s agricultural journalism industry continues in the form of an annual essay contest for Missouri FFA members.

 Every year, members have the opportunity to compete in the Larry Harper Young Writers Essay Contest.
 This year, more than 100 students addressed the topic “Agriculture revitalizes rural America.”
 The top three essays were recognized April 19-21 at the Missouri State FFA Convention in Columbia.